Cristobal now a depression drenching Mississippi River basin

 NEW ORLEANS (AP) — Tropical Storm Cristobal weakened into a depression early Monday after inundating coastal Louisiana and ginning up dangerous weather along most of the U.S. Gulf Coast, sending waves crashing over Mississippi beaches, swamping parts of an Alabama island town and spawning a tornado in Florida.

-At 11 a.m.
-ET Monday, the storm was centered about 15 miles east of Monroe, Louisiana, with top winds of 35 mph.
-It was moving northwest at 15 mph.
+At 10 a.m.
+CDT Monday, the storm was centered about 15 miles (30 kilometers) east of Monroe, Louisiana, with top winds of 35 mph (55 kph).
+It was moving northwest at 15 mph (24 kph).

 Remnants of the storm are expected to whip up fierce winds in parts of the Midwest.